ComplicationsBy Mayo Clinic staff

 CLICK TO ENLARGE

-Smoking harms almost every organ of your body.
-More than half the people who keep smoking will die because of it.
+Smoking harms almost every organ of your body, and more than 60 percent of people who keep smoking will die because of it.
+Women smokers are now at equal risk to men smokers of dying from diseases caused by using tobacco.
 The negative health effects include:

 - Lung cancer and other lung diseases.
 Smoking causes nearly 9 out of 10 lung cancer cases, as well as other lung diseases, such as emphysema and chronic bronchitis.
 Smoking also makes asthma worse.